Holmes County, Ohio: Amish community

-The Amish community in Holmes County established in 1808, had a 17,654 adherents in 2010, or 41.7% of the county's population.
+The Amish community in Holmes County established in 1808, had 17,654 adherents in 2010, or 41.7% of the county's population.

+Religion

 Economy

 Tourism is an important part of the economy.
 In 2017, Holmes County was the second most popular tourist destination in Ohio.
 Tourism is centered on the Amish community, which makes up almost half the county's population, the highest density in the world.

 Politics

 Prior to 1944, Holmes County was a stronghold of the Democratic Party in presidential elections, with every Democratic presidential candidate from 1856 to 1940, except for Al Smith, carrying the county.
 The county has since become a Republican stronghold, with Lyndon B. Johnson being the only Democrat since 1940 to carry it, in his 1964 landslide, although Harry S. Truman came within just 16 votes of winning it in 1948.

+The high Amish population means that a large proportion of residents in Holmes County do not vote, even compared to turnout standards in much of the United States.
+These low figures are likely due to the Amish's tendency to abstain from politics.